Amba-Health/view_component-concerns/README.md

 stimulus_attributes('dialog ', {target: ???, value: ???, action: ???})
 ```

+###  Components rendering specific models

+Some component's role is to render data coming from a model.
+This could be standardized through a `model` option for the component,
+with the ability to:

+- set it after initialization
+- have it modify the identifiers:
+  - append the `dom_id` of the model to the component's `dom_id`
+  - append the `dom_class` of the model to the component's `dom_class`
+  - ? pass the model ID (or data) to a specific Stimulus or data attribute for the Stimulus controller

 ### Slots

 To be expanded, but on the top of my head: